Required Disclosures (12)

 5. Military Base – A landlord of a property located within one mile of a military base in which live munitions or explosives are used must disclose this to a prospective tenant.[5]

-6. Death – If a death occurred on a property within the last three years, then the property’s landlord is required to disclose this to a new tenant.[6]
+6. Death Event – If a death occurred on a property within the last three years, then the property’s landlord is required to disclose this to a new tenant.[6]

 7. Condominium Conversion – A landlord must notify a tenant if the property being rented is located within an apartment building approved to be converted into a condominium project.[7]